Estimated reading time: 3 minutes

 How do mortgage interest rates affect me?

 As you compare home loan options, it is important to understand interest rates.
 Each month, you’ll pay back a portion of the principal (the amount you have borrowed to buy your home) plus interest accrued.
 Lenders use an amortization formula to determine how much of your monthly payment is principal and how much is interest.
 It’s always best to talk to your mortgage lender to find out what interest rates are currently available.

-Getting pre-qualified for a mortgage is a great first step toward understanding all of the home loan options available to you.
-During the pre-qualification process, you’ll outline your home buying plans to a mortgage professional and gain access to more home listings and home buying tools.
+Getting Pre-Approved for a mortgage is a great first step toward understanding all of the home loan options available to you.
+During the Pre-Approval process, you’ll outline your home buying plans to a mortgage professional and gain access to more home listings and home buying tools.